- The Naira stayed strong against Dollar at parallel market

-- The Naira closed at N363 to a Dollar, while the Pound and the Euro traded at N485 and N427, respectively
+- The Naira closed at N363 to a Dollar, N440 to Euro while the Pound traded at N502

 PAY ATTENTION: Read the news on Nigeria’s #1 new app